-What is the Impact Value Framework?
+What is the Return on Impact approach ?

 - Direct cost reductions (e.g. lower energy consumption)